shortercode/helium-html/README.md

 ## Project status

 This project is currently in pre-release state.
 Many of the ideas have been fleshed out and implemented, with minimal testing.
 Some use cases are not fully covered, and performance has not been optimized.
 But it stands as a proof of concept.
 Some things might change and break before reaching 1.0.0, after which normal semver rules will be observed for breaking changes.

-## TODO

-Nodes can bind to event listeners and Observables, then be removed from the DOM.
-This can leave lingering connections causing memory leaks.
-Ideally subscriptions should be made when a template is added to the DOM, and disposed when it's removed from the scope.